-Vitamin D Supplements Not Effective for Reducing Disease
+Are Vitamin D Supplements Effective for Reducing Disease?

-Controversy continues to rage regarding vitamin D supplementation.
+Controversy continues to rage regarding vitamin D supplements.
 New research is finding that the long-held assumptions that synthetic vitamin D supplementation is therapeutic may have been misplaced.

 This includes both synthetic vitamin D3 and vitamin D2.
 What’s the real story?

 Vitamin D deficiency linked to many disease conditions

 Research linking vitamin D deficiency to disease has all but brought the medical industry and health media to a standing ovation.
 Vitamin D has been heralded as the world’s most important vitamin.